shwangg/qa-automation/README.md

 rvm use 2.6.3
 ```

-### Dependencies
+#### Dependencies

-Once you have cloned the repository, make sure you have the bundler gem
+Once you have cloned the repository, `cd` into it and make sure you have the bundler gem
 ```
 gem install bundler
 ```